Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Evaluation

-Fig. \ref{fig:FB:privacy} and \ref{fig:Syn:privacy} show the impact of the attacks with varying privacy parameter $\epsilon$.
+\textbf{The Effect of $\boldsymbol{\epsilon}$.} \ifpaper Fig. \ref{fig:FB:privacy} shows \else Figs. \ref{fig:FB:privacy} and \ref{fig:Syn:privacy} show\fi the impact of the attacks with varying privacy parameter $\epsilon$.
+We study the strongest combination attack (attack A10) which considered in the previous section.
 We observe that, increasing privacy (lower $\epsilon$) leads to more skew for all attacks on all three protocols.
-For instance, the response poisoning version of the degree inflation attack for the \textit{FB} dataset is $112\times$ worse for $\epsilon=0.1$ than that for $\epsilon=3$ for \DegRRCheck$(\cdot)$.
-Another interesting observation is that even a relatively small number of malicious parties ($m=1\%$) can stage significantly damaging poisoning attacks.
-This demonstrates the practical threat of such poisoning attacks.
-As expected, the impact of the poisoning attacks worsens with increasing $m$.
-Nevertheless, our results show that our proposed protocols are able to significantly reduce the impact of poisoning attacks even with a large number of malicious users ($m=37.5\%$).
+For instance, the soundness of the response poisoning version of the degree deflation attack for \textit{FB} $42\times$ worse for $\epsilon=0.1$ than that for $\epsilon=3$ for \DegHybrid{}.
+Additionally, we observe that malicious users get flagged only response poisoning since this is a stronger attack than input poisoning. \\ \textbf{The Effect of $\boldsymbol{m}$.} We show how the attack efficacy varies with $m$ in \ifpaper Fig. \ref{fig:FB:m}\else Figs. \ref{fig:FB:m} and \ref{fig:Syn:m}\fi.
+We consider the strongest combination attack (attack A10) here as well.
+As expected, the impact of poisoning worsens with increasing $m$.
+Specifically, both honest and malicious error of \DegRRCheck{} worsen with increasing $m$.
+For instance, the honest error of response poisoning degrades by $8.5\times$ as we increase $m$ from $1\%$ to $33\%$ for \textit{Syn}.
+The honest error is uninfluenced by $m$ for \DegHybrid{} -- this is because it reports the Laplace estimates for the honest users which are not impacted by the malicious users.
+On the other hand, the malicious error remains unaffected for \DegRRNaive{}~since here a malicious target can always carry-out the worst-case attack regardless of $m$\ifpaper \else (Thm. \ref{thm:response:naive})\fi.